robertmuth/Cwerg/Docs/opcodes.md

 ## Move/Conversion

 #### [30] pusharg *src* <sub>[REG/CONST:ANY]</sub>
-push a call or return arg - must immediately precede bsr/jsr or ret.
+push a call or return arg

+                 Note: must immediately precede bsr/jsr or ret.

 #### [31] poparg *dst* <sub>[REG:ANY]</sub> =
-pop a call or return arg - must immediately follow fun entry or bsr/jsr.
+pop a call or return arg

+                Note: must immediately follow fun entry or bsr/jsr.

 #### [32] conv *dst* <sub>[REG:NUM]</sub> = *src* <sub>[REG/CONST:NUM]</sub>
-Conversion of numerical regs which do not have to be of same size.
+Conversion of numerical regs

+              Note: regs do not have to be of same size.
 Bits may change.
               If the conversion involves both a widening and a change of type, the widening is performed first.

 #### [33] bitcast *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_SIZE_AS_PREV]</sub>
 Cast between regs of same size.

-Bits will be re-interpreted but do not change.
+                 Note: Bits will be re-interpreted but do not change.
                  This is useful for manipulating addresses in unusual ways or looking at the  binary representation of floats.